sayan1886/blockarraygroup/docs/README.md

 - Assets - Asset definitions enable the exchange of almost anything with monetary value over the network, from whole foods to antique cars to currency futures.
 - Chaincode - Chaincode execution is partitioned from transaction ordering, limiting the required levels of trust and verification across node types, and optimizing network scalability and performance.
-- Ledger Features - The immutable, shared ledger encodes the entire transaction history for each channel, and includes SQL-like query capability for efficient auditing and dispute resolution.
+- Ledger Features - The immutable, shared ledger encodes the entire transaction history for each channel and includes SQL-like query capability for efficient auditing and dispute resolution.
 - Privacy through Channels - Channels enable multi-lateral transactions with the high degrees of privacy and confidentiality required by competing businesses and regulated industries that exchange assets on a common network.
 - Security & Membership Services - Permissioned membership provides a trusted blockchain network, where participants know that all transactions can be detected and traced by authorized regulators and auditors.
 - Consensus -a Byzantine Fault Tolerant (BFT) consensus protocol, PBFT or RBFT.